 Sec.
 58-528. - Obligations and responsibilities.

-(a) Maintenance by landowner.
-It shall be the duty of every owner of land within the township to keep and maintain the sidewalk located upon the public right-of-way contiguous to such owner's property, or any other sidewalk located on such property of the owner that may be open to the public, in the following manner:

-(1) Free from any and all defects of any kind and nature and maintained in a condition of good repair under guidelines promulgated by the Township building department.

-(2) Free from any and all deposits of debris, rubbish or other objects, which might or could be hazardous to persons using the sidewalk.

-(3) Free and clear from accumulations of snow, sleet, ice and water.

-(4) Free from obstructions encroaching from adjacent property, including but not limited to overhanging tree limbs, bushes and the like.

-(5) Free from obstructions from adjacent property interfering with sight distance lines, at driveways, and other sidewalks intersecting such sidewalk.
-A clear and unobstructed sight triangle must be created using a base leg from the sight obstruction to any sidewalk or driveways or sidewalks intersecting such sidewalk of 15 feet.

-Exception - A property owner shall not be responsible for structural repairs to culverts, culvert extensions, and bridges constructed, designed and accepted by the Township in accordance with Section 58-527(b)(5).

-(b) Repair of damage by developer.
-Sidewalks provided by the developer, which are damaged prior to occupancy, shall be repaired by the developer prior to the date of final occupancy; or, in the situation where repairs cannot be made, an adequate cash escrow for repairs shall be posted with the township.
-Section 58-529(a) shall apply.

 (c) Repair or reconstruction by landowner.
 The owners of property jointly and severally shall, in accordance with subsection (a) of this section, maintain the sidewalk free from defects and encroachments and in good repair.
 When the sidewalk requiring repair or reconstruction is contiguous to more than one lot or parcel, costs of such repair or reconstruction shall be prorated on the basis of front footage repaired between the property owners.
 The failure of one abutting property owner to undertake such repair where such sidewalk abuts more than a single parcel shall not excuse the remaining property owners from the duties established in this section.
 Property owners jointly and severally are liable pursuant to the following:

 (1) Written notice.
 Upon determination by the township ordinance enforcement officer that any sidewalk or portion is in need of repair or elimination from encroachment, as described in subsections (a)(1) and (a)(5) of this section, the township ordinance enforcement officer shall serve a written notice upon the owners of the properties contiguous to the portion of such sidewalk requiring repair or elimination of encroachment, which notice shall be in substantially the form described in this subsection.
 Written notice shall not be required for matters described in subsections (a)(2), (a)(3) and (a)(4) of this section.